Action of 10 September 1782: The action

-As the squadron was sailing through the Strait of Malacca, on 6 September they sighted a Malay vessel at anchor by the shore near Mount Formosa (1°49′N 102°55′E), some 40 miles southeast of Malacca.
-The captain of the Malay vessel reported that there was a French frigate and two brigs anchored at Pulo Pisang, and that the captain of the frigate had asked him if he had seen five ships coming from Bombay.
-The intelligence led Lawson to believe that the French were cruising, looking for his squadron, but did not believe themselves stronger than the Indiamen.
+As the squadron was sailing through the Strait of Malacca on 6 September, it sighted a Malay vessel at anchor by the shore near Mount Formosa (1°49′N 102°55′E), some 40 miles southeast of Malacca.
+The captain of the Malay vessel reported that there was a French frigate and two brigs anchored at Pisang Island, and that the captain of the frigate had asked him if he had seen five ships coming from Bombay.
+This intelligence led Lawson to believe that the French were cruising, looking for his squadron, but did not believe themselves stronger than the Indiamen.

-On 9 September the ships encountered the 38-gun French frigate Pourvoyeuse, which was under the command of Lieutenant de Lannuguy-Tromelin.
+On 9 September the ships encountered the 38-gun French frigate Pourvoyeuse, which was under the command of Lieutenant J. M. Boudin de Tromelin.
 That evening Locko and Pourvoyeuse came quite close, but no engagement ensured.
 Locko did fire on and take possession of a Malay sloop that he feared the French captain had dispatched to summon the two brigs that had been reported accompanying the frigate.

-The engagement began at 10 minutes past 2p.m. on 10 September when Pourvoyeuse opened fire with her bow chasers.
+The engagement began at 10 minutes past 2 p.m. on 10 September, when Pourvoyeuse opened fire with her bow chasers.
 Locko, Osterley, and Shah Byram Gore were closest but withheld their fire.
 When Pourvoyeuse fired her broadside at Locko, Lawson responded with a broadside.
 The engagement lasted some two-and-a-half hours, with Locko and Osterley bearing the brunt of it.
 Although Asia and Essex did fire on Pourvoyeuse, Lawson tried to keep them out of the battle as felt they were weakly manned, with a large portion of their crews being lascars.

-Towards dusk the two opponents separated.
+Towards dusk, the two opponents separated.
 Locko pursued Pourvoyeuse, whose two 18-pounder stern guns took away some of Locko's rigging.
 At about 8p.m.
 Pourvoyeuse extinguished her lights and steered towards Malacca.
-At 8:15 Lawson gave up the chase, which would have taken the squadron in the opposite direction from China, and signaled to his squadron to resume their voyage.
-Locko brought up the rear as they sailed so that should Pourvoyeuse wish to resume the action Locko would be the first vessel she would encounter.
+At 8:15 Lawson gave up the chase, which would have taken the squadron in the opposite direction from China, and signalled to his squadron to resume their voyage.
+Locko brought up the rear as they sailed, so that should Pourvoyeuse wish to resume the action Locko would be the first vessel she would encounter.